b4rtt/esports-translatio/README.md

 Upload an i18n JSON file, describe your app, and pick a target language.
 The translated file will be downloaded automatically.

-**Important Limitations:**
+**Important Limitations (Vercel Hobby Plan):**
-- Maximum 150 JSON keys per file (optimized for Vercel deployment)
+- Maximum 5 JSON keys per file (due to 60-second Vercel Hobby limit)
 - Files larger than this will be rejected with a helpful error message
-- Translation timeout is set to 1.5 minutes per request (5 minutes total)
+- Translation timeout is set to 45 seconds per request (60 seconds total)
-- Vercel has stricter limits than local development
+- **To translate larger files, upgrade to Vercel Pro plan ($20/month)**
+- Local development supports much larger files

 ## Deployment